 Each agency is responsible for meeting its FOIA responsibilities for its own records.
 Likewise, each DOT component is responsible for processing FOIA requests for the records it maintains.

 Please contact OIG's FOIA Requester Service Center with any questions, including status updates about your request or general questions about FOIA at 202-366-6131.

-If you have concerns about the service you have received from the Service Center staff, you many contact the OIG FOIA Public Liaison, Seth Kaufman, at 202-366-8751.
+If you have concerns about the service you have received from the Service Center staff, you many contact the OIG FOIA Public Liaison, Marie Miller, at 202-366-1959.

 If you are a legal representative submitting a FOIA request for first-party records on behalf of an individual, please provide the DOT OIG FOIA office with a letter of representation, signed by the individual, so that the DOT OIG FOIA office may efficiently process your FOIA request.

 - DOT Annual Reports

 - Make a Secure Electronic FOIA Payment (Pay.gov)